Fighting-Mongeese/Dogagatchi/README.md

 > ATLAS_URI=mongodb+srv://database-User:database-Password@database-Cluster>>.mongodb.net/database-Name

-(You'll have to set up the connection string for a deployed version a bit differently, and that process is spelled out later in this document.)
+(You'll have to set up the connection string for a deployed version a bit differently, and that process is spelled out later in this document.
+See the 'Database' section below for details on MongoDB's Atlas service (which is dope).)

 ### Compile with webpack

 > npm run build-dev

 This runs webpack in watch mode.

 ### Start express server

 > npm run start

+# Environment Variables

+Environment variables are loaded from the .env file through the config.js file using the dotenv package.

+Only three environment variables require assigning to serve/deploy Dogagatchi+:
+1. MongoDB Atlas database connection string (see above and below)
+2. Google Passport Client ID
+3. Google Passport Client Secret

+Checkout config.js in the server folder to see the three in action, and define them for your version in the .env file (which is not tracked by git and will therefore not show up when you pull the repo down).

+Your .env file should look like this:

+ATLAS_URI=<<someConnectionString>>
+GOOGLE_CLIENT_ID=<<someClientId>>
+GOOGLE_CLIENT_SECRET=<<someClientSecret>>

+Checkout this link to learn about configuring Passport for Google Authentication: https://developers.google.com/identity/protocols/oauth2.
+You'll need to set up a project in Google Cloud Platform and configure the Client ID and Secret in the API's & Services section.

 # Database

 The app is built to use a database hosted on MongoDB's Atlas service.
 The uri to connect to the database from the app is stored as an environment variable; the uri is loaded into the database connection method through the server's config.js file.

 MongoDB's Atlas service requires the whitelisting of IP addresses that are allowed access to the database.
 To add an IP address to the whitelist, go to the project's page on Atlas' site (cloud.mongodb.com), and use the sidebar navigation to go to Network Access, located under the Security tab.
 For local development, add your personal IP address to the whitelist.
 For deployment, add the VM's public IPv4 address once the instance is spun up.

 # Deployment

 Deploy to an AWS EC2 Ubuntu machine with the following steps:

 ### 1. Set up AWS root account